Tag Archive for: tribal housing

 Rural Voices: Meeting Native American Housing Needs

 This issue of Rural Voices focuses on the progress being made in improving the housing conditions of Native Americans.
 Considerable challenges, including substandard conditions, overcrowding, insufficient funding, and persistent poverty, face Indian Country, but tribes and their housing organizations are equally persistent in working to overcome them.
-Rural Voices authors share what readers need to know when working with tribes, highlight innovative projects, discuss funding opportunities, and further describe challenges for a diverse population of Native American tribes across the country.
+Rural Voices authors share what readers need to know when working with tribes, highlight innovative projects, discuss funding opportunities, and further describe challenges for a varied population of Native American tribes across the country.
 The Wells Fargo Housing Foundation has provided generous support for this issue of Rural Voices, and for HAC’s other work on Native American housing needs and solutions.

 VIEW FROM WASHINGTON